This article has been updated for 2021.

 The best thing about this chatbot is that it understands natural language queries and responds appropriately to the question.
 For example, if you enter a query about how to create a new account, it’ll provide you with the option to view various types of accounts or speak with a human agent to get more information.
 It also provides a list of related questions that you can ask along with thumbs up and thumbs down emojis for users to provide feedback about this experience.

-AskJamie is the Singapore government’s very own virtual assistant chatbot that has been implemented across 70 different government agency websites such as the Central Provident Fund Board, the Ministry of Social and Family Development, and Smart Nation Singapore to engage citizens.
+AskJamie is the Singapore government’s very own virtual assistant chatbot that has been implemented across 70 different government agency websites such as the Ministry of Social and Family Development and Smart Nation Singapore to engage citizens.

 The chatbot provides direct responses to citizens who are looking for information on various topics and uses Natural Language Processing (NLP) to understand these queries and provide appropriate responses.
 This provides greater convenience to citizens and makes government agencies more accessible to them.